 1: Opening statement from senior management

 The Verizon Communications Inc. (NYSE: VZ) group of companies (“Verizon”) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
 The digital world promises a better, more connected life, and we are delivering it.
 We make it possible for people to stay in touch and businesses to connect with their customers.
-We work better because our team is comprised of people from diverse backgrounds and experiences.
-We work with suppliers who follow the highest ethical standards.
+We work better because our team comprises people from diverse backgrounds and experiences.
+We work with suppliers who promise to follow the highest ethical standards.

 This statement describes actions taken by Verizon in respect of supply chain due diligence in relation to modern slavery and human trafficking.

 Verizon UK Holding Limited owns Verizon operating entities in Asia Pacific, Europe, the Middle East and Africa, South America .
 This statement is submitted on behalf of, and applies to, Verizon UK Holding Limited, Verizon UK Financing Limited, Verizon European Holdings Limited, Verizon UK Limited and Verizon Connect UK Limited.
 It also describes actions taken by Verizon on behalf of Verizon UK Holding Limited and its subsidiaries, in respect of supply chain due diligence.
 Some of the subsidiaries of Verizon UK Holding Limited are within the Verizon Media division.
 The Verizon Media entity Oath (UK) Limited has published a separate modern slavery statement which further describes certain actions taken specific to Verizon Media’s supply chain.

 To find out more about the nature of our business, go to https://enterprise.verizon.com/en-gb/.